dustywhite7/Econ8310/SlidesCode/2 - GAMs.md

 # Non-linear Modeling

 If $g(\cdot)$ is a function of more than one parameter, interpretation may quickly become difficult.
+For example, if

 $$ y = x_1^2x_2^2 + \epsilon $$